 Despite advances in medicine that lead to new drugs with specific molecular targets, major problems still remain with regard to anticancer drug resistance.
-This resistance is known to be caused by certain proteins that are attributed to DMEs in cancer, therefore DMEs can influence the susceptibility to therapeutic effects[20].
+This resistance is known to be caused by certain proteins that are attributed to DMEs in cancer, and DMEs can influence the susceptibility to therapeutic effects[20].
 DMEs are classified in neoplastic tissues as phase I and phase II.
-Cytochrome (CYP) P450-dependent mono-oxygenase (P450) and dihydropyrimidine dehydrogenase (DPD), which are included in phase I enzymes, lead to the variations of efficacy or toxicity of the anticancer drugs[21].
-Members of the subfamily of cytochrome P450 are represented to CYP1, CYP2, and CYP3[21].
+Cytochrome P450-dependent mono-oxygenase (CYP) and dihydropyrimidine dehydrogenase (DPD), which are included in phase I enzymes, lead to the variations of efficacy or toxicity of the anticancer drugs[21].
+Members of the subfamily of cytochrome P450 are represented to CYP family 1-3 (CYP1-3) [21].
 Phase II enzymes mediate the conjugation of the products from phase I metabolism resulting in the subsequent elimination step of drug metabolism[22].
 Glucuronide, glutathione system, beta-glucuronidase, aldehyde dehydrogenase, and nicotinamide adenine dinucleotide phosphate hydrogen quinone oxidoreductase-1 are members belonging to the phase II enzymes[22].
-In CRC, it has been reported that CYP1B1, DPD, uridine diphospho-glucuronosyltransferase (UGT), and glutathione-transferase (GST) were highly expressed as compared to normal tissues[20,23].
-Increase in such DMEs can induce resistance to various anticancer agents, in particular to cisplatin, paclitaxel, docetaxel, flutamide, and mitoxantrone, including 5-fluorouracil and irinotecan which belong to the first or second line regimens for the CRC treatment[20].
+In CRC, it has been reported that CYP1B1, DPD, uridine diphospho-glucuronosyltransferase, and glutathione-transferase were highly expressed as compared to normal tissues[20,23].
+Increase in such DMEs can induce resistance to various anticancer agents, in particular to cisplatin, paclitaxel, docetaxel, flutamide, and mitoxantrone, including 5-fluorouracil and irinotecan, which belong to the first or second line regimens for the CRC treatment[20].
 The following mechanisms relating to DMEs expression have not been clearly elucidated.
-It can only be explained to a simple flow with the context of being involved in the metabolism of anticancer drugs for eliminating their action, or with the context of direct deactivation of drug molecules and mitogen-activated protein kinase pathways[20,23].
-Further, several attempts have been made to develop potent inhibitors of DMEs, however many of these have been found to have poor safety profile and to have many side effects in clinical[20,23].
-Therefore, while focusing on molecular biological factors aimed at the intrinsic metabolism involved in growth and metastasis, there is a continuing need to clarify the metabolism of DMEs, particularly CYP1B1, DPD, UGT, and GST, as a strategy overcoming cancer drug resistance.
+It can be explained either by metabolism of anticancer drugs and elimination of their action or by direct deactivation of drug molecules and mitogen-activated protein kinase pathways[20,23].
+Further, several attempts have been made to develop potent inhibitors of DMEs, however many of these have been found to have a poor safety profile and to have many side effects[20,23].
+Therefore, while focusing on molecular biological factors aimed at the intrinsic metabolism involved in growth and metastasis, there is a continuing need to clarify the metabolism of DMEs, particularly by CYP1B1, DPD, uridine diphospho-glucuronosyltransferase, and glutathione-transferase, as a strategy overcoming cancer drug resistance.

 THERAPEUTIC APPLICABILITY TARGETING CRC